dotherightthing/markdown-it-gallery-section/README.md

-# markdown-it-gallery
+# markdown-it-gallery-section

-A [markdown-it](https://github.com/markdown-it/markdown-it) plugin, predominately for use with Vuepress.
+A [markdown-it](https://github.com/markdown-it/markdown-it) plugin for sectioning content and creating image galleries, primarily for use with a custom Vuepress theme.

 Features: